 Frequently Asked Questions

-Reference is the library department where the print reference resources and public computers are located.
+Reference is the library unit where the print reference resources and public computers are located.
 Print reference sources include basic information sources such as encyclopedias, dictionaries, atlases, books containing basic facts, and access tools such as indexes and abstracts which guide you to information in other sources.